miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 The "signingTime" parameter is OPTIONAL.

 The "signingTime" parameter represents the local signing time asserted by the signer.
-The value of "signingTime" MUST be represented as an RFC 3339 date-time string.
+The value of "signingTime" MUST be represented as an {{!RFC3339}} date-time string.

 The "signingTime" parameter is informational and does not by itself provide cryptographically protected proof of signing time.
 Trusted proof of signing time is generally established using timestamp structures described in this specification.
 However, under a policy that permits the use of trusted system time, the "signingTime" value MAY be used as trusted signing time.